Saving money is not that easy, especially when your taste goes to expensive things. Said that: How to save money to travel?

 – Car: insurance, maintenance and fuel.

-– Leisure: dinners out, parties and small trips around our place.
+– Leisure: dinners out, parties, and small trips around our town.

 We became more conscious about using electricity and water, and after a month we could see the decrease in our bill.
-On our groceries we stopped buying superfluous things and kept an eye on the promotions and seasons deals.
-If you look carefully at your shop list you can save money just making wise choices.
+We stopped buying superfluous things and kept an eye on the promotions and seasons deals, easily we started spending less on groceries.
+If you look carefully at your shop list you can save money just by making wise choices.
 Also cooking at home is MUCH cheaper than having lunch and dinner out.

 The difficult part was to cut down on leisure: we love going out, have some drinks and dance.
 So the strategy was: we are allowed to go out once a month and on a budget (free entrance and low-cost drinks).
-And we had so much fun… We were waiting anxiously for our monthly night out and we enjoyed like it was the last one.
+And we had so much fun… We were waiting anxiously for our monthly night out and we enjoyed it like it was the last one of our lives.

 Since September 2013 we stopped shopping.
-We allowed ourselves to buy just books that could help in our Love&Road project.
-Even on Christmas we didn’t spend much money.
+We allowed ourselves to buy just books that could help in our Love and Road project.
+We didn’t spend much money even at Christmas.
 Santa brought to Rob a nice second-hand book, The Bold Man of the Sea, and I got three helpful books: How to Travel the World on $50 a Day, Vagabonding, Delaying the Real World.
 Rob always spoils me :-))

 On Easter, no gifts at all.
 You might think this is sad, cutting down on presents, parties… But the truth is that I didn’t mind it at all!
-I was so focus and thrilled about our trip that parties and clothes stayed in a second plan.
-And I think for Rob was the same, some nights we’d rather stay in organizing our dream while sipping a nice wine than go clubbing.
+I was so focused and thrilled about our trip that parties and clothes were on second plan.
+And I think for Rob was the same, some nights we’d rather stay in organizing our travel plans while sipping a nice wine than go clubbing.
 And we are talking about two people who love clubbing… Well, sometimes things can change for a while.

-Talking about things, we discovered another way to earn money.
+During the process, we discovered another way to earn money.
 Our house and shelves were packed with nice and pretty new clothes, dishes, equipment.
 Lots of items that we would not need anymore and could easily be sold.
-March was the beginning of sale season: we started our Online Garage Sale and opened the house for some buyers!
-It was a profitable and fun story!
-In the next post will be talking about it.
+March was the beginning of the sale season: we started our Online Garage Sale and opened the house for some buyers!
+It was a profitable and fun strategy, read our this story here!

 Suddenly April arrived and was time to leave our house and rent it.
-We also sold the car and moved to Rob’s parents house.
-The last 24 days in Brazil we lived with Rob’s mom and dad, we saved money and spent precious time with family.
-Nice way to prepared ourselves to say “Good Bye”.
+We also sold the car and moved to Rob’s parents’ house.
+In the last 24 days in Brazil we lived with Rob’s mom and dad, we saved money and spent precious time with family.
+Nice way to prepared ourselves to say “Good-Bye”.